 The Kunene project builds upon the recent exploration success led by Dr. Rainer Ellmies (Director with Namibia Rare Earths (Pty) Ltd. and Managing Director of Gecko Exploration) to explore for "copper belt" style deposits in northern Namibia.
-This work led to the first recorded discovery of stratabound cobalt-copper mineralization in Namibia in a sedimentary horizon termed the dolomite ore formation ("DOF").
+This work led to the first recorded discovery of stratabound cobaltcopper mineralization in Namibia in a sedimentary horizon termed the dolomite ore formation ("DOF").
 The mineralization is uniformly 5 to 10 meters thick, stratabound within a dolomitic shale horizon, and averages between 0.1% and 0.2% cobalt with around 0.5% copper.
-The initial discovery (Opuwo deposit) is held by Celsius Resources Ltd. (ASX: CLA) which has established an initial JORC compliant mineral resource of 72.0 million tonnes at a grade of 0.11% cobalt, 0.42% copper and 0.41% zinc in the Indicated category, and a further 40.5 million tonnes at a grade of 0.12% cobalt, 0.41% copper and 0.46% zinc in the

-Inferred category at a cut-off of 0.06% cobalt (Celsius Resources press release dated April 16, 2018).
+The initial discovery (Opuwo deposit) is held by Celsius Resources Ltd. (ASX: CLA) which has established an initial JORC compliant mineral resource of 72.0 million tonnes at a grade of 0.11% cobalt, 0.42% copper and 0.41% zinc in the Indicated category, and a further 40.5 million tonnes at a grade of 0.12% cobalt, 0.41% copper and 0.46% zinc in the Inferred category at a cut-off of 0.06% cobalt (Celsius Resources press release dated April 16, 2018).
 It is noted that the mineralization on the Celsius property may not be indicative of mineralization that may be found on the Kunene project area held by Namibia Critical Metals.
 The JORC resource covers a strike length on 10 kilometers and is open in all directions.
 The deposit is very significant and establishes this part of northern Namibia as an important district-scale opportunity for the discovery of world-class deposits of cobalt.
-Celsius Resources has continued to advance the Opuwo deposit through Scoping Level studies and is undertaking a Pre-Feasibility Study and expansion of the resource (Celsius Resources press release dated November 5, 2018).
 The EPLs comprising the Company's project area cover over 2,850 km2 and host a number of cobalt target areas including sedimentary horizons related to the DOF (Figure 3).

 In addition to the potential for DOF style mineralization, secondary copper mineralization over a wide area in the center of the Kunene ground holdings points to preliminary evidence of a regional-scale hydrothermal system which would be spatially related to the DOF style mineralization as well as being associated with orogenic copper, and stratabound Zn-Pb mineralization.
 There is considerable scope for further discoveries both along strike of the Celsius discovery and in equivalent stratigraphy elsewhere on the Company's properties.
 The western extension of the DOF has been interpreted to continue for over 40 km in the project area.
-Similar sedimentary packages have been noted in proximity to the Okanihova lineament .
+Similar sedimentary packages have been noted in proximity to the Okanihova lineament.
 The anomalous clusters of cobalt anomalies between the DOF Extension and the Olulilwa lineament appear to have a different geological context.